karegapauline/AQS_data_analysis/blogs/mazingira_day.md

 TL; DR: This blog has a brief history of air quality in Kenya, how it is linked to health, the current status of what is being done about air quality and health in Kenya, its links to general climate change and health in Kenya, and some links to some valuable resources to stay in touch.

 ## Some basics
 Air pollution is

-When we measure air pollution, we look at particulate matter, PM1, PM2.5, and PM10.
+When we measure air pollution, we look at particulate matter (PM), PM1, PM2.5, and PM10.
 Then we have volatile organic compounds, which can come from various sources.
 The gaseous components include NO2, NOx, CO, SO2, black carbon, and several others.

+These are emmissions from everyday activities and we come into contact with them quite often.

 ### What are the sources of air pollution?

 Let's narrow it down to Kenya.
-We have industries such as cement, battery, jua kali sectors, chemical plants, and ships on the coast.
-We have several construction projects, several second-hand cars, and our fuel is sulfur-based, all of which contribute to pollutants.
-We also cook with firewood, charcoal, and gas cookers, which also contribute to pollution.
+We have industries such as cement, battery, jua kali sectors, chemical plants, murram roads, second hand cars and machinery that run on sulfur based fuels, both at home and at work places, ships on the coast, and more.
+All of these contribute to pollutants.
+We also cook with firewood, charcoal, and gas cookers, which also contribute various pollutants.

 When we examine air pollution, we consider it from two angles: indoor or household air pollution (HAP, or IAP) and ambient air quality or pollution (outside air).